Skip to content

 3

-// Recommended approach: Separate transformations from filters
+// Recommended: Separate transformations and filters

 4